Ranking of the best payment methods for eCommerce

 Published 08/07/2020 · 3 min read

 Do you own an online business?
-In this case, it is important to value the confidence of consumers when buying over the Internet.
-Making a payment without seeing recipient’s face or touching the product causes a kind of intrinsic fear of being scammed.
-Fraud is a nightmare not only for the buyer, but also for e-Commerce, but it should not be like that.
-Online fraud is widespread and the problems it can cause to business are very serious: rom a bad reputation, to chargebacks, fines and brand damage.
+In this case, valuing consumers' confidence when buying over the Internet is important.
+Paying without seeing the recipient’s face or touching the product causes an intrinsic fear of being scammed.
+Fraud is a nightmare not only for the buyer but also for e-Commerce, but it should not be like that.
+Online fraud is widespread, and the problems it can cause businesses are severe: from a bad reputation to chargebacks, fines and brand damage.

-So that this does not happen, it is important that your payment methods are safe and adapted to the needs and preferences of consumers.
+To avoid this, your payment methods must be safe and adapted to consumers' needs and preferences.
 For this reason, we will share with you the ranking of the best payment methods for e-commerce.

 The 6 best payment methods for e-Commerce

-Although there are more and more methods, each of them has a certain purpose.
+Although there are more and more methods, each has a certain purpose.
 The most used are:

 • Payment Facilitator -PSP Fintechs.
-They allow to pay for purchases without customers having to give their bank information to sellers to collect.
+They allow paying for purchases without customers having to give their bank information to sellers to collect.
 Fintechs can be wallets, payment gateways or processors that integrate, in turn, multiple methods to charge purchases made by users in an online store.

 The rapid growth of online shopping has also increased the speed with which new payment methods are developed: